edent/BMW-i-Remote/README.md

 in your headers with *every* request.

-The <code>expires_in</code> is in seconds - giving you 8 hours before you have to renew the token.
+The `expires_in` is in seconds - giving you 8 hours before you have to renew the token.

-I've no idea what the <code>refresh_token</code> is for - once the <code>access_token</code> expires, you can simply re-authenticate and gain a new one.
+I've no idea what the `refresh_token` is for.
+Once the `access_token` expires, you can simply re-authenticate and gain a new one.

 ## API
 You **must** include